strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 ## Writing Test

 * Will take an example of `pypi layout provider` and `pip` as tool to explain how to write web integration tests.
-* Create a new module in [strongbox-web-integration-tests](https://github.com/strongbox/strongbox-web-integration-tests) for layout provider to be tested.
+* Create a new sub-module in [strongbox-web-integration-tests](https://github.com/strongbox/strongbox-web-integration-tests) for layout provider to be tested.
 * Create Base test class like [PypiWebIntegrationTest](https://github.com/strongbox/strongbox-web-integration-tests/blob/master/pypi/src/it/PypiWebIntegrationTest.groovy) having common methods which should be used by all the tests.
 * For each test case a new [package](https://github.com/strongbox/strongbox-web-integration-tests/blob/master/pypi/src/it/common-flows/pip-package-upload-test) should be created so that test can be executed in isolation without affecting other tests.
 * The package should have all the files and folders required by tool used for test like `setup.cfg`, `setup.py` for `pip`.